-Douglas will monitor activities associated with the implementation of other Aquatic Resource Management Plans (white sturgeon, Pacific lamprey, resident fish, aquatic nuisance species, and water quality) and Predator Control Program that may result in the incidental capture and take of bull trout.
-If the incidental take of bull trout is exceeded due to the implementation of other Aquatic Resource Management Plan activities, then Douglas will develop a plan, in consultation with the Aquatic SWG, to address the identified factors contributing to the exceedance of the allowable level of incidental take.
-If the incidental take of bull trout is exceeded due to the implementation of the Predator Control Program, then Douglas will develop a plan, in consultation with the HCP Coordinating Committee and the Aquatic SWG, to address the identified factors contributing to the exceedance of the allowable level of incidental take.
+Douglas PUD will monitor activities associated with the implementation of other Aquatic Resource Management Plans (white sturgeon, Pacific lamprey, resident fish, aquatic nuisance species, and water quality) and Predator Control Program that may result in the incidental capture and take of bull trout.
+If the incidental take of bull trout is exceeded due to the implementation of other Aquatic Resource Management Plan activities, then Douglas PUD will develop a plan, in consultation with the ASWG, to address the identified factors contributing to the exceeded due to the implementation of the Predator Control Program, then Douglas PUD will develop a plan, in consultation with the HCP Coordinating Committee and the ASWG, to address the identified factors contributing to the exceedance of the allowable level of the HCP Coordinating Committee and the ASWG, to address the identified factors contributing to the exceedance of the allowable level of the exceedance of the allowable level of the HCP Coordinating Committee and the ASWG, to address the identified factors contributing to the exceedance of the allowable level of the exceedance of the allowable level of the exceedance of the allowable level of the HCP Coordinating Committee and the ASWG, to address the identified factors contributing to the exceedance of the allowable level of incidental take.